UOdsci/dsci345/pages/syllabus.md

 ## Instructor:

 - [Peter Ralph](https://pages.uoregon.edu/plr/), instructor: plr@uoregon.edu
-    * office hours: Wednesday 12:00-1:30pm in Pacific 204,
-      or by appointment.
+    * office hours: TBA or by appointment.

 ## Course Information

-- *Schedule:* Mon/Wed 10:00-11:20 AM in 260 Condon and on zoom (see Canvas for link)
+- *Schedule:* Mon/Wed/Fri 11:00-11:50 AM in 251 Straub and on zoom (see Canvas for link)
 - *Websites:* besides [the page you are looking at](https://UOdsci.github.io/dsci345/), assignments and announcements will be distributed on the [canvas page](https://canvas.uoregon.edu/)
-- *Assignments:* Assigned weekly, and due the following Thursdays.
+- *Assignments:* Assigned weekly, and due (usually) the following Tuesday.

 ## Prerequisites: